benmvp/slides/2017/reactrally/fiber.md

 ```
 <!-- .element: class="large" -->

 Strings **ARE** valid return values in React 16! 👍🏾
+(numbers & booleans too)

 NOTES:
 - However, now in React 16 w/ Fiber string values are valid return values
 - It's likely that this isn't so big of a deal for you
 - The only real-world use case I've found for this is I18N components
-- We basically want a utility function wrapped in the convenience of a declarative component
+- We basically want a utility function wrapped in the convenience of a declarative component that can optionally handle markup
-- However...
+- Other scalar values like numbers & booleans are also valid

 =====